-- 1 Hold MENU. - 2 Select Navigation > Data Screens. - 3 Select an option: - Select Map > Status to turn on or off the map. - Select Map > Data Field to turn on or off a data field that shows routing information on the map. - · Select Elevation Plot to turn on or off the elevation plot. - · Select a screen to add, remove, or customize.
+- 1 From the watch face, press GPS. - 2 Select Navigation > Data Screens. - 3 Select an option: - Select Map > Status to turn on or off the map. - Select Map > Data Field to turn on or off a data field that shows routing information on the map. - · Select Up Ahead to turn on or off information about upcoming course points. - Select Guide to turn on or off the guide screen that displays the compass bearing or course to follow while navigating. - Select Elevation Plot to turn on or off the elevation plot. - · Select a screen to add, remove, or customize.